Want This to Actually Go Smoothly?

 Pretty Together Rule:

-If you’re hosting brunch and there’s no champagne… we have questions.
+If you are hosting brunch and there is no champagne, we have questions.

 A few days before: